 5. Samawati Springs Pool – If this #5 ranking isn’t proof that I can admit when I’m wrong, I don’t know what it is.
 After giving this more thought and doing a comparison to what other pools offer, Animal Kingdom Lodge – Kidani Village has a pool area that measures up to the best of them–albeit not for me, personally.

 The big highlight here is Uwanja Camp, a water playground with 3 zones that include water guns, climbing crates, games, geysers, and a ton of other stuff.
-Then there’s the 128-foot water slide, and large pool, all among secluded foliage.
+Then there’s the 128-foot water slide, and large zero-entry pool, all among secluded foliage.
 Granted, the pool itself is less than half the size of Animal Kingdom Lodge’s pool, which is probably the better option for adults (it doesn’t make this list in the interest of avoiding redundancy), but Kidani Village’s pool is great for families.

 4. Beach Pool – The pools at Disney’s Grand Floridian Resort & Spa have seen some substantial changes in the last couple of years that, overall, I’d say are for the better.
 The Courtyard Pool added zero entry among other enhancements, which have pulled a lot of crowds towards it, and made things quieter are the Beach Pool (which I think technically is Grand Floridian’s “Feature Pool”).